 - Vit B6 at 50-100 mg daily will reduce liver production of oxalate.

-Citric acid or Citrate Dietary Recommendations for Kidney Stones
+Citric acid or Citrate Dietary Recommendations

 - Citrate is extremely beneficial in stone prevention and is safe.
 The best source of citrate is prescription citrate supplement such as Urocit-K or Natural citrate can be found in lemonade, orange, or grapefruit juice.
 The drawback with the natural source of citrate is the need to consume a large quantity of these food products in order to obtain enough citrate for stone prevention.
 Lemonade is the best given the fact it contains the least amount of oxalate.

 - For those with normal urinary citrate levels not requiring pharmacological replacement, you may supplement with a large glass of orange or grapefruit juice 2 to 3 times per day including once before bedtime.